nuwainfo/ffl/README.md

 This gives you an executable whose behavior matches the open-source version exactly.

 If you are not interested in anything beyond the free version, but still want to support the project, you can also sponsor it on GitHub.
-Either way, I’ll keep maintaining and improving `ffl`. 💙
+Either way, I'll keep maintaining and improving `ffl`. 💙

 ---